valeriansaliou/bloom/README.md

 You can find the built binaries in the `./target/release` directory.

-_Install `libbrotli-dev` (ie. Brotli headers) before you compile Bloom.
-The Brotli dependency is required for the storage compression system._

 **Install from Cargo:**

 You can install Bloom directly with `cargo install`: